-That's because in addition to a rapid heartbeat, anxiety attacks also cause a "feeling of doom" which convinces a person that something terrible is about to happen (for example, a heart attack).
+That's because in addition to a rapid heartbeat, anxiety attacks are associated with “catastrophic” thinking, in which they may conclude that something terrible is about to happen (for example, a heart attack).
 Hyperventilation also causes other symptoms that mimic heart attacks, like chest pains and leg weakness.

-You do need to recognize the way you react to tachycardia, because often you can make it worse if you respond with intense anxiety.
-Anxiety tachycardia is not a heart attack, and though they can feel the same it is important to learn how to control it.
+You do need to recognize the way you react to tachycardia, because often your anxiety can grow more intense if you interpret it as an emergency.
+Anxiety tachycardia is not a heart attack, and though they can feel the same it is important to recognize the difference.

 How to Stop Anxiety Tachycardia

-The best thing you can do for yourself is learn to control your anxiety and stop your anxiety from getting out of control.
-There are relaxation strategies that can help you stay calmer in the moment, and several tips and techniques to cure your anxiety forever.
+The best thing you can do for yourself is learn to control your anxiety and stop your anxiety from becoming unmanageable.
+There are relaxation strategies that can help you stay calmer at the moment, and several tips and techniques to overcome your anxiety forever.

 For example, deep breathing is a good way to calm the body when you are struggling with anxiety.
 By slowing down your breathing, you are able to control your hyperventilation and your anxiety at the same time.